TafreedAhmad/chat-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`

+and also in the server directory, you need to run:

+### `nodemon server.js`

+and that all after installing the dependencies.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.